stuffedwombat/stuffedwombat.github.io/games.md

 **current projects**
 - design consulting for "We Are Screwed" by Rarebyte
-- finished but unreleased commercial game
+- waiting to release first commercial game
-- trying to figure out what to do in 2019
+- sequel to Handulum

 **good games**
 - <a href="https://www.newgrounds.com/portal/view/722470" target="_blank">Detiled</a> (2018) The ground is gone.